keu/docs/software/upgrade-astronomer.md

 ### Upgrading to Astronomer Software 0.25

-#### Version Compatibility
+#### Version compatibility

 Before upgrading to 0.25, ensure that the following software is updated to the appropriate version:

 - **Astronomer**: Your current Software version must be at least v0.23.
 - **Kubernetes**: Your version must be 1.17 or 1.18.
 If you need to upgrade Kubernetes, contact your cloud provider's support or your Kubernetes administrator.
-- **Airflow Images**: You must be using an Astronomer Certified Airflow image, and the version of your image must be 1.10.5 or greater.
+- **Airflow images**: You must be using an Astronomer Certified Airflow image, and the version of your image must be 1.10.5 or greater.
 In addition, your image should be in the following format:

     ```
     quay.io/astronomer/ap-airflow:<airflow-version>-<build-number>-<distribution>-onbuild